-• payroll, stock-based compensation expense and other related costs, including expenses for executive, finance, legal, business applications, network management, human resources and other administrative personnel;

-- depreciation and amortization of property and equipment we use internally;

-- fees for professional services;
+- payroll, stock-based compensation expense and other related costs, including expenses for executive, finance, legal, business applications, network management, human resources and other administrative personnel; - depreciation and amortization of property and equipment we use internally; - fees for professional services;

 - rent and other facility-related expenditures for leased properties;

 - provision for doubtful accounts;

-- · insurance costs; and
+- insurance costs; and

-- · non-income related taxes.
+- non-income related taxes.

-General and administrative expenses increased 27%, or \$11.8 million, to \$55.7 million for the three months ended March 31, 2012 as compared to \$43.9 million for the three months ended March 31, 2011.
-The increase in general and administrative expenses for the three months ended March 31, 2012 as compared to the same period in 2011 was primarily due to acquisition costs in connection with the acquisitions of Cotendo and Blaze and higher payroll and related costs as a result of headcount growth, stock-based compensation, non-income taxes and other expenses such as purchases of small furniture and equipment at amounts below our capitalization policy.
+General and administrative expenses increased 7%, or \$3.7 million, to \$54.5 million for the three months ended September 30, 2012 as compared to \$50.8 million for the three months ended September 30, 2011.
+For the nine months ended September 30, 2012, general and administrative expenses increased 20%, or \$27.5 million, to \$168.2 million as compared to \$140.7 million for the nine months ended September 30, 2011.
+The increase in general and administrative expenses for the three and nine months ended September 30, 2012 as compared to the same periods in 2011 was primarily due to costs associated with the acquisitions of Cotendo, Inc., or Cotendo, Blaze Software, Inc., or Blaze, and FastSoft, Inc., or FastSoft, as well as higher payroll and related costs due to headcount growth and increased stock-based compensation.
 These increases were partially offset by reductions in legal fees.